Statistical Guarantees for Reasoning Probes on Looped Boolean Circuits: Introduction

-We build on a common perspective in the theoretical foundations of AI that models ``reasoning'' as the emulation of circuits or algorithms computing a given task, typically realized as a computable function.
-Through this lens on machine reasoning, the community has established that many modern neural architectures can simulate broad classes of computations, leading to strong expressivity results.
-Representative examples include, the Turing machine viewpoint~\citep{siegelmann2012neural,perez2018on,chung2021turing,mali2021neural,bournez2025universal} for recursive or looped networks; Boolean~\citep{maass1991sigmoidvsbool,siu1993division,merrill2022saturated,merrill2023parallelism,chiang2024transformerstc0} and general circuit-complexity lenses~\citep{lowd2008learning} for non-recursive architectures; and connections to mathematical logic~\citep{blumer1989learnability,karpinski1997polynomial,margulies2016polynomial}.
+\paragraph{Stylized model of iterative Boolean reasoning.} We adopt a classical view of reasoning as the execution of algorithms or circuits, which aligns naturally with the neural algorithmic reasoning paradigm.
+Under this lens, many modern neural architectures can be interpreted as simulating discrete computational processes, leading to strong expressivity results.
+Representative examples include the Turing machine viewpoint for recurrent or looped networks~\citep{siegelmann2012neural,perez2018on,chung2021turing,bournez2025universal}, and Boolean and circuit-complexity perspectives for feedforward architectures~\citep{maass1991sigmoidvsbool,merrill2022saturated,merrill2023parallelism,chiang2025transformers}.

-By a Boolean reasoning model, we mean a circuit computing a $B$-bit Boolean function $f:\{0,1\}^B\to \{0,1\}$, represented as a \emph{directed acyclic graph} (DAG) of Boolean gates.
-For example, when the circuit is a perfect $\nu$-ary tree of height $\h$, then $B=\nu^{\h}$, and each internal computation node has fan-in $\nu$ and fan-out $1$ Boolean gate.
-As a point of reference,~\citep[Lemma 15]{LiKratsiosGhoukasianZvigelsky_CertifiableReasoningUniversal} shows that when $\nu=2$, every Boolean function admits a DAG-based circuit representation, using binary gates $\mathrm{AND}$, $\mathrm{OR}$, and $\mathrm{Proj}(x_1,x_2)\mapsto x_1$, with input literals allowed.
-In analogy with standard chain-of-thought implementations (e.g.~\citep{wei2022chain,kojima2022large,saunshi2025reasoning}), and as illustrated in Figure~\ref{fig:loopedreasoning_vs_graph}, we allow for \emph{looped} reasoning, wherein the model's output is recursively fed back into its input for a prespecified number of iterations, generating a sequence of intermediate computational states.
-These intermediate outputs, initiated by a prompt of at most $B$ bits, may be viewed as being written to a figurative reasoning \emph{tape}.
-To make this intuition precise, we now give a formal description of the underlying computational architecture and its associated memory dynamics.
+We model reasoning as a Boolean circuit computing a $B$-bit Boolean function $f:\{0,1\}^B\to \{0,1\}$, represented as a \emph{directed acyclic graph} (DAG) of Boolean gates.
+When the circuit is a perfect $\nu$-ary tree of height $\h$, then $B=\nu^{\h}$, and each internal computation node has fan-in $\nu$ and fan-out $1$ Boolean gate.
+As a point of reference, when $\nu=2$, every Boolean function admits such a DAG representation using binary gates (e.g., $\mathrm{AND}$, $\mathrm{OR}$) with input literals~\citep[Lemma 15]{LiKratsiosGhoukasianZvigelsky_CertifiableReasoningUniversal}.

+To model \emph{iterative} reasoning, we allow the circuit output to be recursively fed back as input over multiple steps, in analogy with chain-of-thought and iterative refinement~\citep{wei2022chain,kojima2022large,saunshi2025reasoning}; see Figure~\ref{fig:loopedreasoning_vs_graph}.
+This produces a sequence of intermediate computational states, which we view as being written to a memory \emph{tape} initialized by a $B$-bit prompt.